The city is in the planning stage of building a fire station in southwest Overland Park.

+Population growth, call volume and emergency response times necessitate a fire station in the area of 175th and Quivira.
 Currently, Overland Park Fire Department Station 45 and Johnson County Fire District 2 serve residents of this area.

 This page will be updated as the Station 48 project progresses.

 Neighbors, learn more about the public meeting and share questions online below.